anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This document is very much inspired by text published earlier in {{I-D.kumar-dice-dtls-relay}}.
 {{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.
 {{RFC8995}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.

 This document standardizes the CoAP/DTLS (method 4).
+The specified constrained Join Proxy extends the circuit proxy by using coaps DTLS ports, by choosing the DTLS destination address and by specifying a stateful and a stateless mode.
+The stateful and stateless modes have the same meaning as the storing and non_storing modes of Operations (MOP) of RPL {{RFC6550}}.

 # Terminology          {#Terminology}

-The following terms are defined in {{RFC8366}}, and are used identically as in that document: artifact, imprint, domain, Join Registrar/Coordinator (JRC), Manufacturer Authorized Signing Authority (MASA), Pledge, Trust of First Use (TOFU), and Voucher.
+The following terms are defined in {{RFC8366}}, and are used identically as in that document: artifact, imprint, domain, Join Registrar/Coordinator (JRC), Pledge, and Voucher.

+In this document, the term "Registrar" is used instead of "Join Registrar/Coordinator (JRC)".

 The term "installation network" refers to all devices in the installation and the network connections between them.
 The term "installation IP_address" refers to an address out of the set of addresses which are routable over the whole installation network.

+The "Constrained Join Proxy" enables a pledge that is multiple hops away from the Registrar, to securely execute the BRSKI protocol {{RFC8995}} over a secure channel.

 The term "join Proxy" is used interchangeably with the term "constrained Join Proxy" throughout this document.